-Personal data are processed for purposes of authentication and identification of users of the ECB Centralised submission platform.
-The provision of certain personal information is a mandatory requirement so that user accounts can be created and users can access the platform and authenticate securely.
-The personal information is collected via the authentication systems IAM and iWelcome.
-These personal data are automatically synchronised between IAM or iWelcome and the ECB centralised submission platform in order to allow access to the various data collections and to ensure traceability of access to each data collection of a reporting entity.
+Personal data are processed for the authentication and identification of the users.
+Personal information is a mandatory requirement in order to create accounts for users to access the platform and securely authenticate.
+The personal information is collected via the authentication systems Identity and Access Management (IAM) or ECB Identity Portal.
+These data are automatically synchronised between IAM or ECB Identity Portal and the centralised submission platform in order to allow the basic functionalities of the system (provide access to different data collections and ensure traceability of the access to each data collection and reporting entity).

 What is the legal basis for processing your personal data?

 Your personal data are processed by the ECB in the performance of a task in the public interest, based on Article 5(1)(a) EUDPR in conjunction with Protocol (No 4) on the Statute of the European System of Central Banks and the European Central Bank and Article 6 of Council Regulation (EU) No 1024/2013.

 Who is responsible for processing your personal data?